 Code of Conduct

-A Message from the Managing Partner
+A Message from the Founder & Managing Director

 The Clarence Code of Conduct is designed to help our team members make the correct decisions when engaging with clients and third parties.
 The firm was founded with integrity at its core and employees, directors, consultants and agents at Clarence are expected to always act with integrity.